Would You Still Love Me If You Really Knew Me?: Critical reception

-Clash noted that Would You Still Love Me If You Really Knew Me?s dreamy, acoustic pop sound encourages reflection on identity, change, and self-love.
-Dork described the album as a candid and introspective record, highlighting its focus on self-discovery and the challenges of balancing personal authenticity with the expectations of others.
-Stereoboard observed that it features a more stripped-back production compared to Fletcher's previous synth-pop work, emphasizing her experiences in the music industry and marking a turning point in her musical and lyrical direction.
-Melodic Magazine noted that while listeners first encountered Fletcher's alter ego, Cari, on her previous project Girl of My Dreams through tracks like "For Cari" and "I Think I'm Growing", the new album brings her true self to the forefront, allowing Cari to take center stage.
+Kaitlin Willoughby of Clash noted that Would You Still Love Me If You Really Knew Me? is built around a "dreamy, acoustic pop" tracks, which "pensively ruminate on identity, embracing change and practising self-love".
+Dorks Felicity Newton described the album as a candid and introspective record, highlighting its focus on self-discovery and the challenges of balancing personal authenticity with the expectations of others.
+Writing for Stereoboard, Issy Herring observed that it features a more stripped-back production compared to Fletcher's previous synth-pop work, emphasizing her experiences in the music industry and marking a shift in her music and lyrics.
+Melodic Magazine author Reagan Denning noted that while listeners first encountered Fletcher's alter ego, Cari, on her previous project Girl of My Dreams through tracks like "For Cari" and "I Think I'm Growing", the new album "brings her true self to the forefront, allowing Cari to take center stage".

-Elle stated that while her earlier work has frequently drawn from autobiographical experiences, Would You Still Love Me If You Really Knew Me? carries a different kind of rawness.
-Billboard described the album as deeply introspective and often discomforting, highlighting Fletcher's willingness to confront difficult personal questions.
+Elle stated that while her earlier work has frequently drawn from autobiographical experiences, Would You Still Love Me If You Really Knew Me? carries a "different kind of rawness".
+Billboard described the album as "deeply introspective [and] often discomforting", concluding that she spills out all her "intrusive" thoughts in front of her listeners through Would You Still Love Me, and spends her time waiting for their opinions.